jquery-form/form/docs/options.md

 Default: `false`
 Optionally used along with the the [`target`](#target) option.
 Set to `true` if the target should be replaced or `false` if only the target _contents_ should be replaced. **(version added: 2.43)**

+### requestFormat
+Default: `form`
+The encoding format to use for the request body. **(version added: 4.3.0)**
+The following values are supported:

+**'form'**: HTTP form (x-www-form-urlencoded) format

+**'json'**: JSON encoded string
+  * You may need polyfill JSON functionality with old browsers, recommending: https://github.com/douglascrockford/JSON-js/blob/master/json2.js

 ### resetForm
 Default: `null`
 Boolean flag indicating whether the form should be reset if the submit is successful